 3. Add a personal touch

-Everyone likes to feel a little bit special, especially on holiday so thoughtful personal touches can go a long way.
-If you do bake cakes, brownies or pie then handmade treats are always a winner.
+Everyone likes to feel a little bit special, particularly on holiday, so thoughtful personal touches can go a long way.
+If you do enjoy baking, then handmade treats are always a winner.
 Homemade goodies needn't be elaborate; simple scones or a quick tea bread show you've gone the extra mile and this gesture will be well-received by guests.

-Leave the welcome hamper in a place that will easily be spotted – such as the kitchen table and choose a nice basket, wooden board or rustic crate to display your items to full effect.
+Leave the welcome hamper in a place where it will easily be spotted - the kitchen table is a good bet.
 Little touches like a local postcard and fresh flowers will always brighten things up too.

 Putting a bit of thought into what to include in your Welcome Hamper will help to set the tone for the guest’s visit to your holiday cottage.
 Things like this can help you to achieve those 10/10 reviews, encourage repeat bookings and get word of mouth recommendations.
 It really is well worth the effort!

-If you would like your holiday home to be part of our range of luxury holiday cottages throughout Yorkshire then give our friendly team a call.
+If you would like your holiday home to be part of our range of luxury holiday cottages throughout Yorkshire then find out more about letting with us.